-Call up your local yoga studio and see if they offer meditation lessons.
+Call your local yoga studio and see if they offer meditation lessons.
 A lot do.
-Then, if you prefer to take one on one meditation lessons, ask the yoga studio for their meditation teacher’s number, call them, and see if they would be happy to give you some individual lessons.
+Then, if you prefer to take one on one lessons, ask the yoga studio for their meditation teacher’s number, call them, and see if they would be happy to give you some private tuition.

-If you specifically want to learn Buddhist meditations, go to the source: Buddhist communities.
+If you specifically want to learn Buddhist meditation, go to the source: Buddhist communities.

-I’m personally blessed to have a Buddhist temple very nearby in Niagara (and there are smaller ones even in my own city of Hamilton).
+I’m personally blessed to have a Buddhist temple very nearby at the Ten Thousand Buddhas Sarira Stupa in Niagara Falls.

-Many of these Buddhists will actually not even charge to teach meditation to you.
-They don’t teach for financial gain.
-They do it for spiritual rewards.
+You’ll also find meditation teachers who are happy to teach you for free because they are not interested in financial gain; they teach for spiritual rewards.
 And they also happen to be some of the best meditation teachers in the world.

 Ask your doctor:

-Meditation and mindfulness are steadily becoming more and more integrated into mainstream society, and they are now taken seriously as forms of therapy.
+Mindfulness is steadily becoming more integrated into mainstream society and is now taken seriously as a form of therapy.
 For this reason, your doctor might be happy to help you find a meditation teacher.

 The average doctor won’t exactly have a long list of meditation teachers.
-However, they can point you in the direction of holistic health practitioners and spiritual healers, who in turn will help you to connect with a meditation teacher.
+However, they can point you in the direction of holistic health practitioners and spiritual healers, who in turn will help you to connect with an instructor.

-What sort of meditation teacher should you use?
+What type of meditation teacher should you use?

 Believe it or not, there are lots of different types of meditation teachers.
-Finding the best meditation teacher for you will be a matter of personal taste (and may depend on your religious and spiritual beliefs).
+Finding a meditation teacher for you will be a matter of personal taste (and may depend on your religious and spiritual beliefs).

-Some of the different types of meditation teacher you’ll find include:
+Some of the different types of meditation teachers include: